-How Lovesong became The Cure’s biggest US hit
+How a wedding gift gave The Cure their biggest US hit

 Adele covered it.
 Good Charlotte have covered it.
 Death Cab For Cutie have had a crack at it.
 Lovesong by The Cure was the second single from the classic Disintegration album to be released in the UK… and it became their biggest ever hit in the United States.
 The meaning of the song has travelled a long way… and it all began with a simple declaration of devotion.